Various tests can be performed to help diagnose leukemia in a patient. The following three methods are the most common:

 1. from

-Medical examination -
+Medical examination - from

 Usually used to check for possible lumps, abnormalities or certain leukemia symptoms in patients.
 This examination usually involves a thorough revision of the patient's medical history, family history, and any risk factors that may be present on the patient.
 After the examination is completed, blood tests are usually performed.